The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Dynamical analysis

-For the dynamical analysis of the system, we consider the planets b, c, d, e only, whose period ratios are close to the 3:2 MMRs.
-We compute a stability map in the vicinity of the circular model maximum likelihood fit.
-The system is supposed co-planar and edge-on ($i=90$ deg), and $\omega$ is fixed to 0.
-The eccentricity and period of planet c are explored uniformly in given windows ($e_c \in [0.0,0.15]$, $P_c \in [5.0,5.4]$ days).
-The map is constituted of 22801 (151x151) sets of initial conditions.
-Each set was integrated 1 kyr in the future using the 15-th order N-body integrator IAS15~\citep{Rein2015}, from the package REBOUND\footnote{The REBOUND code is freely available at \url{http://github.com/hannorein/rebound}.} \citep{Rein2012}.
+For the dynamical analysis of the system, we consider the planets b, c, d, e, f, and candidate g, whose period ratios are close to the 3:2 MMRs: $P_c/P_b$=1.57, $P_d/P_c$=1.51, $P_e/P_d$=1.53, $P_f/P_e$=1.51, and $P_g/P_f$=1.44.
+To check the existence of stable solutions, we proceeded as follows.
+We performed the MCMC analysis with exactly the same priors as in Section~\ref{sec:orbitalelts} except with a looser prior on eccentricity.
+Each MCMC sample was taken as an initial condition for the system.
+Its evolution was integrated 1 kyr in the future using the 15-th order N-body integrator IAS15~\citep{Rein2015} from the package REBOUND\footnote{The REBOUND code is freely available at \url{http://github.com/hannorein/rebound}.} \citep{Rein2012}.
 General relativity was included via REBOUNDx, using the model of~\citet{Anderson1975}.
-To compute the orbital stability, we used the NAFF chaos indicator~\citep{Laskar1990,Laskar1993}.
-The resulting map is shown in Fig. \ref{StabilityMap}, where blue and red correspond respectively to stable and unstable regions. \\

-First, we observe the existence of stable solutions for the current estimation of the parameters at low eccentricities of planet c, and that values of $e_c$ larger than $\sim 0.1$ are unlikely.
-Secondly, HD 158259 c lies in between the two 3:2 MMRs, with planets b and d.
-Note that our conclusions may change if all the initial orbital elements were simultaneously allowed to vary.
-Indeed, except $e_c$ and $P_c$, all the initial parameters are fixed.
-However, the fact that HD 158259 c is neither in resonance with b nor d is robust as the period ratio is significantly outside these regions.

-While the planets in the HD 158259 system clearly are outside of the 3:2 MMRs, they could still be locked in three planets resonances, with a libration of the so-called Laplace angles \citep[e.g.][]{charalambous_resonance_2018}.
-Following \citet{delisle_analytical_2017}, we find that if it were the case, the Laplace angles, defined as

-where $\lambda_i$ is the mean longitude of planet $i$, should both librate around $\pi$.
-Moreover, if these angles librate, their derivatives should average out to zero over the libration period \citep[e.g.][]{mills2016}

-where $P_i$ is the orbital period of planet $i$.
-We looked at the distributions of $\phi_{123}$, $\phi_{234}$, as well as their derivatives in the posteriors of the MCMC and conclude that the system is not locked either in these Laplace resonances.
+In total, 36 782 system configurations were integrated.
+We consider the system to be unstable if any two planets have an encounter below their mutual Hill radius.
+A total of 1700 samples lead to integrations where the stability condition was not violated.
+We computed their empirical probability distribution functions and found constraints on the eccentricities $\lesssim 0.1$.